Top Things to Know About Insurance for Educational Institutions

 There are several significant potential risks in a school setting.
 The following are examples of claims that an educational entity could experience.

-- Failure to provide for exposure to recreational activities risk at school or elsewhere
+- Failure to provide coverage for exposure to risk in recreational activities on school premises and elsewhere

-- Failure to set in place crisis management practices and procedures (lock-down etc.)
+- Failure to establish crisis management practices and procedures ( lock-down etc.)

-- Violation of student’s rights and freedoms (transgender washroom issues etc.)
+- Violations of students’ rights and freedoms ( transgender washroom issues)

 - Failure to hire qualified individuals